 Top it with simple additions such as scallions, narutomaki, or Japanese parsley, and you’re good to go.

-If you have trouble finding vegan wontons, why not make your own at home using plant-based “meat” and tofu?
+If you have trouble finding vegan wontons, why not make your own?
+It’s easier than you think.

 One bowl will leave you stuffed!

 How sensational do those thick and chewy udon noodles look?
 They’re so scrummy with all that sauce coating them.